Faith Fowler: Tiny Homes Detroit

 In 2016, Fowler helped create the Tiny Homes Detroit project, a development of small, one- and two-person tiny homes constructed for low-income tenants by Cass Community Social Services.
 According to CCSS, anyone who completes the homeownership program for seven years will be "given the opportunity to own the home and property."

 In early 2023, after winning a two-year legal battle, Fowler drew criticisms from local activists for legally evicting a woman from one of the tiny homes.
 According to court records, the 44-year-old tenant has been taken to court at least nine times by different landlords in two counties for numerous tenant violations, including unpaid rent.
 On April 4, 2023, bailiffs were sent to the home to evict the resident but were met by activists illegally blocking the door.

 The first Tiny Homes Detroit residents are on pace to own their homes in 2024.

+According to a social media post by the agency on December 26, 2025, and the agency website, the Tiny Homes Detroit community currently has three homeowners, with two additional residents "slated to receive their deeds in 2026."